tencentyun/intlcloud-documents/product_new/数据库产品中心/云数据库My SQL/购买指南/欠费说明_intl_en.md

 - If your account remains negative for 24 hours after shutdown (Point 3 in the figure above), the database will be repossessed, and **all data will be deleted and cannot be recovered**.

 We will notify the Tencent Cloud account creator and all the collaborators via email and SMS when the database is repossessed.
-> !When you do not use pay-as-you-go resources any longer, **terminate them as soon as possible** to avoid further fee deduction.
+> When you do not use pay-as-you-go resources any longer, **terminate them as soon as possible** to avoid further fee deduction.
 > After the database is terminated or repossessed, the data will be deleted and cannot be recovered.
 > Since your actual resource consumption changes from time to time, some deviation may exist for the stated balance.